Photos by Patricia Blackstock

 White Point Garden near the famous Battery

 This large grassy area is shaded by massive mosss covered ancient oaks and fringed with cannons, monuments, and historical statues.
 My friend Bonnie shows off a Platter Magnolia, and I'm standing near the monument.
 Charleston city Market/ Daughters of the Confederacy Museum.
 The City Market is a must to see.
 You'll find hundreds of vendors, Sweet Grass baskets, jewelry, art, candles, cookies and much more.

 Shopping in Charleston

-Charleston in 2013 has so many things to do!
-Stop by the Visitors' Bureau first (linked under Historic Charleston Local Information) to learn what yours of Charleston are available to you, or just start walking.
+Charleston in 2014 has so many things to do!
+Stop by the Visitors' Bureau first (linked under Historic Charleston Local Information) to learn what tours of Charleston are available to you, or just start walking.
 We've discovered that one of the best ways to get acquainted with Charleston is on foot.
 It's not only good for your mind, it's good for your body.
 You can plot your own course with a map and a guide book.
 This is the best way to learn about the Confederate Homes and how the Civil War affected Charleston.

 Looking for Savings Discounts and Coupons?